 The municipality had developed an organogram which has been adopted by council.
 The total composition of the personnel is 275 with 210 posts filled.
 This indicates a vacancy of 65 posts.
 The filling of posts is done in terms of the need that is informed by the IDP and Budget.
 The organogram was done in line with the powers and functions of the municipality.
 All the positions are aligned to the powers and functions.

-Special groups
+Special Groups

-Youth and children
+Youth and Children

-Youth constitute the highest population in Greater Letaba municipality and they represent the most vulnerable group in the society.
+Youth constitute the highest population in GLM and they represent the most vulnerable group in the society.